linuxmao-org/Frontieres/README-2.txt

 //------------------------------------------------------------------------
-// To launch the softwareï¿½
+// To launch the softwareÉ
 //------------------------------------------------------------------------

 Type ./Borderlands from the source directory in terminal.
 The screen will be black for